Juvenile Court System In Bay Area

 In Juvenile Court, children are not convicted of a crime, they are “adjudicated”, since the purpose is to rehabilitate (change the behavior) — not incarcerate (punish the offender).
 When a child is adjudicated of a crime, that child’s future is in serious jeopardy.
 Most children do not fully understand the consequences of their actions and seldom deserve tough sentences.
 However, many Juvenile court judges take a “tough on crime” stance, and order the child taken away until age 18, and occasionally, for much longer.
 It is not unusual for sentencing to include group counseling, detention in a juvenile facility such as a boot camp/ranch, juvenile hall, or Department of Juvenile Justice (DJJ) facility.
 These frightening outcomes, in addition to the complex laws involved with juvenile offenses, require having an experienced juvenile attorney fight for your child — and attempt to have those allegations dropped or reduced.

 If your child has been charged with a felony or a misdemeanor, it is STRONGLY RECOMMENDED THAT YOU HIRE an experienced juvenile defense attorney.
-Schedule your initial consultation by completing our online form or calling (925) 900-5330 today.
+Schedule your confidential consultation by completing our online form or calling (925) 900-5330 today.